tjaartvdwalt/everything-dvorak/README.md

 classic-dvorak-layout
 =====================
-This package provides configuration files for the Dvorak classic layout on a GNU/Linux system.
+This package provides configuration files for the classic Dvorak layout on a GNU/Linux system.

-The differences between simplified Dvorak and Dvorak classic are limited to the numeric row and the first alphabetic row as described in the first paragraph of this article:
+The differences between simplified Dvorak and classic Dvorak are limited to the numeric row and the first alphabetic row as described in the first paragraph of this article:

 http://lists.x.org/archives/xorg/2006-July/016530.html

-There are two separate mappings that needs to be defined, kbd for typing in a terminal, and xkbd when using X. I use Arch Linux, the location of your config files may be slightly different.
+There are two separate mappings that needs to be defined, kbd for typing in a terminal, and xkbd when using the X server.
+I use Arch Linux, the location of your config files may be slightly different.

 kbd
 ---